heroicrelics.org

 Of course, the purpose for a test stand is to hold firing tests, so I'd be remiss if I did not include some test firing links.
 MSFC-6413477 shows an S-I stage firing (with a Jupiter in Juno II configuration in the west position) and MSFC-6404597 shows an F-1 firing in the west position (with an S-I stage in the east).

-And, as if that wasn't enough, I also have the Google Maps link.
+And, as if that wasn't enough, I also have an aerial view.

 dsc67303.jpg